Bedno/BikeBell/README.md

 Install locally by placing all files in same directory and launching index.htm

 On PCs all sounds should pre-load.
 On mobile the browser blocks download until user interaction.
 But after the first play of any sound, future uses of it should be faster.

+ALSO SEE the "Electronic Bike Bell" project which implements this on a microcontroller: https://github.com/Bedno/electronic_bike_bell